MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/setlocale-wsetlocale.md

 After calling `setlocale(LC_ALL, ".UTF8")`, you may pass "😊" to `mbtowcs` and it will be properly translated to a `wchar_t` string.
 Previously, there wasn't a locale setting available to do this translation.

 UTF-8 mode is also enabled for functions that have historically translated `char` strings using the default Windows ANSI code page (ACP).
 For example, calling [`_mkdir("😊")`](../reference/mkdir-wmkdir.md) while using a UTF-8 code page will correctly produce a directory with that emoji as the folder name, instead of requiring the ACP to be changed to UTF-8 before running your program.
-Likewise, calling [`_getcwd()`](../reference/getcwd-wgetcwd.md) in that folder will return a UTF-8 encoded string.
+Likewise, calling [`_getcwd()`](../reference/getcwd-wgetcwd.md) in that folder returns a UTF-8 encoded string.
 For compatibility, the ACP is still used if the C locale code page isn't set to UTF-8.

 The following aspects of the C Runtime can't use UTF-8 because they're set during program startup and must use the default Windows ANSI code page (ACP): [`__argv`](../argc-argv-wargv.md), [`_acmdln`](../acmdln-tcmdln-wcmdln.md), and [`_pgmptr`](../pgmptr-wpgmptr.md).